Find out what attracts bed bugs into your home and how to deal with them.

 Bed bugs are tiny, elusive pests that can have a big presence in our lives.
-But what causes bed bugs to find their way into our homes?
-Bed bugs have flat, reddish-brown bodies about the size of an apple seed, allowing them to easily go unnoticed.
-They are nocturnal creatures, emerging from their hiding spots at night to feast on human blood, leaving behind itchy, red welts as evidence of their presence.
-Their ability to hitch a ride on luggage, furniture, and clothing allows them to spread from place to place with ease.
-Learning what bed bugs like and what attracts them is the first step in preventing their invasion and ensuring our homes remain free of bed bugs.
+But what causes bed bugs to end up in our homes?
+Bed bugs have flat, reddish-brown bodies about the size of an apple seed, so they often go unnoticed.
+They can also spread from location to location with ease thanks to their ability to hitch a ride on luggage, furniture, and clothing.
+Learning what attracts bed bugs is the first step in preventing their invasion and ensuring our homes remain free of bed bugs.

 Where do bed bugs come from?